Local Food EaterAuthor

 Rarely found Kerala style dishes make up the rest of the menu, including Fish Curry a must-try, signature Kerala dish cooked in savory gravy ($9.95) Fish curry, Avial (as a starter or entre), Keralaa Kerala-style dish of julienne vegetables sautéed with coconut, which has made it onto many local Indian menus.
 Another famous dish is Vegetable Biriyani, the dish famous of trade spices and also a favorite to the north on the coast.

-Mayura Indian Restaurant sits,almost hidden, in the middle of an L-shaped strip mall.
-Inside, guests find another L-Shaped room in the opposite direction.
-It takes a minute or two after you enter to sort out the jumble of a buffet along one wall, cream and turquoise colored casual booths, long and shorter tables in the middle with shabby chic white slipcovers on the chairs, which give a surprising party atmosphere to the restaurant.
-It was the perfect place for birthday lunch we hosted recently, and no one wanted to leave even after three hours.
+Mayura Indian Restaurant sits,almost hidden, in the middle of a congested corner strip mall.
+Inside it takes a minute or two after you enter to sort out the L-shaped room its front jumble of a wall buffet, communal and smaller and booths along the back wall.
+Shabby-chic white chair covers add a surprising party atmosphere.
+At a birthday lunch we hosted there recently, no one wanted to leave even after three hours.

 The Anijan family-run restaurant has both a halal (meat following Islamic religious code) and a vegetarian kitchen.
-While southwestern at its roots,the owners include what they deem popular with customers, in this case from the north, like most Indian restaurants.
-While a many-layered place, it is well thought out by Padmini Aniyani, who brings a doctorate degree in business and marketing from India with her to Mayura Indian Restaurant.
-Knowing her background, the beautiful, matte-finished take-out menu with photos makes all the more sense, and so do the photos with Indian celebrities and notables lining the wall above the buffet .
+While southwestern at its roots, the owners include what they deem popular with customers, naturally from the north, like most Indian restaurants.
+While a many-layered place, it is well thought out by Padmini Aniyani, who puts her doctorate degree in business and marketing to good use.
+This includes pretty , matte-finished take-out menu with photos, plus Indian celebrities and notables lining the wall above the buffet .